appliedblockchain/algorand-randomness-beacon/README.md

 # Requirements

-- Node.js
+- Node.js >= 16.16.0
+- Docker

-# Services
+# Services description

-- App: Main service that runs in a loop to check when to generate the VRF value and create the transaction.
+- App: Main service that runs in a loop to check when to generate the VRF value and submit the value to the smart contract.
-- VRF Generator: Isolated component to generate the VRF random value
+- VRF Generator: Isolated component to generate the VRF random value.

 # Services setup